hammerill/Sand-Box2D/README.md

 Translations:
 - English, Russian and Ukrainian - Hammerill.
-- French and Japanese - Hammerill with aide of Google Translate.
+- French and Japanese - Hammerill with aid of Google Translate.